Wave of Prayer

 Lord in your mercy… hear our prayer

-We join with the World Council of Churches in their prayer for the countries of Czech Republic, Poland, and Slovakia.
+We join with the World Council of Churches in their prayers for the countries of Bangladesh, Bhutan, and Nepal.

 Lord in your mercy… hear our prayer